ARUNAGIRI1617/IMAGE-FILTER/README.md

 # IMAGE-FILTER
-Image filter web app  using opencv-python  and streamlit library
+Image filter web app  using OpenCV-python  and Streamlit library